Murders of J.B. Beasley and Tracie Hawlett: Investigation

 The girls died from a gunshot to the head.
 DNA was found in Beasley's underwear and clothes, leading police to believe she had been raped.
 No DNA was found on Hawlett's body.

 The investigators conducted more than 500 interviews, and forensics experts tested the DNA of more than 70 potential suspects.
 The police department announced a nationwide, 24-hour hotline to receive tips for the murders and a reward of $15,000.
 Then-Alabama Governor Don Siegelman announced another $10,000 funds to augment the reward.

 An Ozark resident said he knew information regarding the killings.
-He said a man had met the girls at the gas station and taken them into the woods.The police discovered that this was a false statement to claim the reward.
+He said a man had met the girls at the gas station and taken them into the woods.
+The police discovered that this was a false statement to claim the reward.
 A man from Michigan who allegedly confessed to the murders was investigated by police.
 His DNA did not match evidence found on Beasley's clothing.

 The murders remained a cold case for 20 years until March 2019.

 Identification

 In August 2018, Ozark police department reached out to Parabon NanoLabs, a company based in Reston, Virginia, to solve the murders of Beasley and Hawlett, after they identified the infamous Golden State Killer as Joseph James DeAngelo.
 The analysis found the identification of a man from Dothan named Coley Lewis McCraney, a 45-year-old truck driver with no criminal record.
 Genetic genealogist CeCe Moore said that one of McCraney's relatives voluntarily submitted DNA into a genealogy database called GEDmatch.
 That helped identify him as the killer.

-McCraney is originally from Ozark, Alabama; he attended and graduated from Carroll High School in 1992, where he served as the president of the library club and was an athlete.
+McCraney born on October 18,1973.
+He is originally from Ozark, Alabama; he attended and graduated from Carroll High School in 1992, where he served as the president of the library club and was an athlete.
 He is a military veteran.
 He also created a nonprofit called Spirit and Truth Lifeline Ministries in 2013.
 McCraney lived about a mile from the street where the girls' bodies were found.

 Criminal proceedings

 Pre-trial

 In March 2019, McCraney was arrested, and charged with two counts of capital murder-vehicle, one count of capital murder-rape, and one count of capital murder of two for the killings of Beasley and Hawlett.
-McCraney has pleaded not guilty of all charges.
+McCraney pleaded not guilty of all charges.